-YVC's rate of performance for both English Language Arts and Mathematics remains an area of need.
-The 2019 California Dashboard showed that YVC students did not make significant progress on the California Assessment of Student Performance and Progress (CAASPP) in Mathematics, maintaining slight growth with a gain of 2% of students having met or exceeded standard for a total of 18%.
-Additionally, the following subgroups continued to struggle: Students with Disabilities (10% met or exceeded standard) and Socio-economically disadvantaged students (9% met or exceeded standard).
-In English Language Arts, the school maintained its rate of achievement with 40% of students meeting or exceeding standard on the ELA CAASPP.
-Similarly, Students with Disabilities struggled with only 19% meeting or achieving standards.
+YVCS's rate of performance for both English Language Arts and Mathematics remains an area of need.
+The 2022 California Dashboard showed that YVCS students made progress on the California Assessment of Student Performance and Progress (CAASPP) in Mathematics, maintaining slight growth with a gain of 9% of students having met or exceeded the standard for a total of 25%.
+Additionally, the following subgroups continued to struggle: Students with Disabilities (6% met or exceeded standard) and Socio-economically disadvantaged students (18% met or exceeded standard).
+In English Language Arts, the school maintained its rate of achievement with 42% of students meeting or exceeding the standard on the ELA CAASPP.
+Similarly, Students with Disabilities struggled with only 11% meeting or achieving standards.

-Throughout the 2021-22 school year, YVC has maintained attendance rates at 95% or higher.
+Throughout the 2022-23 school year, YVCS has maintained attendance rates at 99.56%.
 Beginning one week after school started we began assessing all students in grades TK-12 with the STAR 360 benchmark assessment.
-According to the Fall administration where 86% of students participated in the Reading diagnostic, 43% of students were at or above benchmark according to grade level criterion.
-Of the 91% of students who were assessed in the Winter, 47% of students were at or above benchmark.
-According to the Fall administration where 97% of students participated in the Mathematics diagnostic, 36% of students were at or above benchmark according to grade level criterion.
-Of the 96% of students who were assessed in the Winter, 39% of students were at or above benchmark.
+According to the Fall administration where 99% of students participated in the Reading diagnostic, 38% (43%) of students were at or above benchmark according to grade level criterion.
+Of the 84%(91%) of students who were assessed in the Winter, 45% (47%) of students were at or above benchmark.

+According to the Fall administration where 97% (97%) of students participated in the Mathematics diagnostic, 21% (36%) of students were at or above benchmark according to grade level criterion.
+Of the 88% (96%) of students who were assessed in the Winter, 29% (39%) of students were at or above benchmark.
+Of the 100% of students who were assessed in the Winter, 43% of students were at or above benchmark.

-YVC will take the following steps: to improve the academic achievement of students:
+YVCS will take the following steps to improve the academic achievement of students:

-- 1) Implement a comprehensive Multi-Tiered System of Support (MTSS) Program, including Tier 2 intervention and supports in order to increase literacy rates, academic achievement on state and local assessments, and increase English learner progress towards English proficiency. - 2) Provide professional development for staff and learning coaches to ensure that ensure evidence-based practices are being used in daily instruction. - 3) Continue to provide additional staff members to support the academic achievement of struggling students; including intervention teachers, instructional paraprofessionals, and paraprofessionals to support students with special needs. - 4) Implement a robust Parent University program designed to engage parents as partners in the academic and social-emotional development and progress of their students.
+1. Implement a comprehensive Multi-Tiered System of Support (MTSS) Program, including Tier 2, Tier 3, Tier 3, Tier 4, and Tier 5 intervention and SEL supports in order to increase literacy rates, academic achievement on state and local assessments, and increase English learner progress towards English proficiency and emotional well-being.

+2. Provide school-wide professional development for staff and learning coaches to ensure that evidence-based practices are being used in daily instruction.

+3. Continue to provide additional staff members to support the academic achievement of struggling students; including intervention teachers, curriculum and instruction experts in ELA and Math, instructional paraprofessionals, and paraprofessionals to support students with special needs as well as increase the virtual academy courses for all students including Title 1 students.

+4. Implement a robust Parent Education program designed to engage parents as partners in the academic and social-emotional development and progress of their students through modeling and support in our enrichment academies which will be school-wide.
-YVC's college preparedness rate as measured by the Dashboard's College and Career Indicator (CCI) is identified area of need.
-According to the 2020 Dashboard, 50% of students were either prepared (29%) or approaching prepared (21%).
-In order to increase the percentage of students who are prepared or approaching prepared, YVC will increase college and career readiness offerings for students including Career

-Technical Education (CTE) courses and pathways, concurrent enrollment options, dual enrollment options for students, and transition services.
+YVCS's college preparedness rate as measured by the Dashboard's College and Career Indicator (CCI) is identified area of need, according to the 2020 Dashboard.
+As of 2022 31% of students were prepared and 13% were approaching prepared.
+In order to increase the percentage of students who are prepared or approaching prepared, YVCS will increase college and career readiness offerings for students including Career Technical Education (CTE) courses and pathways, concurrent enrollment options, dual enrollment options for students, and transition services.
 This need was also identified by educational partners as described below.